scionproto/scion/doc/BeaconExtensions.md

 of 2 main types of elements:

 - A pair of GPS coordinates
-  describing latitude and longitude of the location, as well as a civic address, in the format specified in RFC 4776 (found
+  describing latitude and longitude of the location, as well as an address, in the format specified in RFC 4776 (found
   <a href = "https://tools.ietf.org/html/rfc4776#section-3.3"> here </a>)
   (1 value in total).